jlpteaching/comparch/modules/gem5/_posts/2000-04-01-assignment3.md

 3. Assume you are an engineer working to design this middle ground core.
 Given this early analysis, which designs, if any, would you recommend your team to pursue developing?
 Explain why.
 (Note: you may want to annotate the above plot.)

+### Step III: General Questions

+Based on your experiments and insights, can you answer the following qeustion?

+1. Many phone chips (e.g. Arm Cortex-A series processors) and Intel's Alder Lake chips employ architectures that contain both big cores and little cores in a single system.
+The operating system (or Intel's "thread directory") can choose which core to use to run each thread.
+Assume that there is not context switching overhead, do you think that this system will be more or less efficient than have an equal number of medium cores?
+You may want to read the paper [Amdahl's Law in the Multicore Era by Hill and Marty](https://research.cs.wisc.edu/multifacet/papers/ieeecomputer08_amdahl_multicore.pdf) for inspiration.
+Note that you do not need to run any further experiments to answer this question.
+Back up your answer with logic.

 ## Submission

 As mentioned before, you are allowed to submit your assignments in **pairs** and in **PDF** format.
-You should submit your report on [gradescope](https://www.gradescope.com/courses/487868).
+You should submit your report on [gradescope]({{site.data.course.201a__gradescope_lab3_link}).
-In your report answer the questions presented in [Analysis and simulation](#analysis-and-simulation), [Analysis and simulation: Step I](#step-i-performance-comparison), and [Analysis and simulation: Step II](#step-ii-medium-core).
+In your report answer the questions presented in [Analysis and simulation](#analysis-and-simulation), [Analysis and simulation: Step I](#step-i-performance-comparison), [Analysis and simulation: Step II](#step-ii-medium-core), and, [Analysis and simulation: Step III](#step-iii-general-questions).
 Use clear reasoning and visualization to drive your conclusions.
 Submit all your code through your assignment repository.
 Please make sure to include code/scripts for the following.